Ironwood the reliable

 Miller said he and his friends, all from the Winona-La Crosse area, used to go to Cable, an hour closer to their homes.

-Winding my way through forest roads, past Whitecap Mountain ski hill and through Hurley’s honky-tonk downtown, I crossed the Montreal River and drove through an Ironwood neighborhood to ABR, whose superbly groomed trails have made it the fail-safe for skiers from Minnesota, Wisconsin and Illinois.
+Winding my way through forest roads, past Whitecap Mountain ski hill and through Hurley’s honky-tonk downtown, I crossed the Montreal River and drove to ABR.

 Eric Anderson, who runs the cross-country ski area, was at the counter selling day passes.